Cultivate an Environment that Allows Your Team

 3. Build Your Culture: You can see the unique talents of the people around you.
 Now, it’s time to create an environment of trust so collaboration can unfold.

 6. The Bottom Line (yeah, the $): With your servant leader approach of respect, trust, and care, the team you curated is dedicated and focused.
 Everything else falls into place.
-Sales, customer experience, NPS scores and the like…you have cracked the code to having it all:

 Lovely, isn't it?